danli-ds/danliIDEA.github.io/CV/index.md

 - Collected and analyzed quantitative and qualitative data for multiple projects

 **Research Assistant**: Marquette University, 2003 – 2005

-Profs.
-Michael Havice, College of Communication
+Prof. Michael Havice, College of Communication

 - Analyzed statistical data for a comparative study on impacts of pedagogical interventions on BREC students' confidence levels and self-assessment
 - Designed lesson units and exercises for MATHPLUS, an educational project aiming to improve urban Milwaukee African-American students' (6th-8th graders) mathematical performance by involving them in extracurricular multimedia math lessons
-- Worked on an education project investigating whether Problem-Based Learning (PBL), Situated Learning (SL), Pervasive Networking Applications (PNA), and a Personal Data Assistant (PDA) can improve mathematics achievements among Milwaukee Public School 6-8th graders
+- Worked on an education project investigating whether Problem-Based Learning (PBL), Situated Learning (SL), Pervasive Networking Applications (PNA), and a Personal Data Assistant (PDA) can improve mathematics achievements among Milwaukee Public School 6th-8th graders

 ### Teachign Experience